 Hacking involves the side of the hands.
 They use light and fast chopping motions along the muscle area.
 This technique helps relieve soreness and the aches associated with tired muscles.
 This is also used to prepare the muscles for other massage techniques.

 If you have any questions, feel free to call us and ask.
-Our therapists and experts will be more than willing to answer any queries you might have about our techniques.
+Our expert therapists will be more than willing to answer any queries you may have about our techniques.